plant-planner/HerBot/README.md

-# plantPlanner
+## plantPlanner
-### Create your garden with this awesome Plant planner Application
+Create your garden with this awesome Plant planner Application

-Pages We need:
+### Pages We need:
 * Homepage - with search and filters
 * Userprofile
   * Register
   * Login
-  * Success on login and subscription
+  * Success on login and subscription (Popup)
   * Logout
   * Favorite Plants

+## Introtxt:
+Improve your garden.